 4. Get your pet to the vet

-One of the most caring things you can do for your pet is get it de-sexed, and these days cats can be de-sexed from as young as two months.2 You should also consult a vet about proper vaccinating and micro-chipping.
+One of the most responsible things you can do for your pet is get it de-sexed, and these days cats can be de-sexed from as young as two months.
+You should also consult a vet about proper vaccinating and micro-chipping.

 You might even consider purchasing a pet insurance policy, with some providing extra benefits that helps cover the cost of de-sexing, vaccinating and micro-chipping.
 You can compare pet insurance policies to find one that’s right for your pet.